-Social media policies aren’t typically the first thing that come to mind when you’re masterminding a social media marketing strategy.
+Social media policies aren’t typically the first thing that comes to mind when you’re masterminding a social media marketing strategy.

 But it should be.
 And here’s why.

-Without social media policies that encourages employee advocacy, any earned or owned digital marketing strategy is unsustainable.
+Without social media policies that encourage employee advocacy, any earned or owned digital marketing strategy is unsustainable.